 There are about 15 world-class neutron beam facilities around the globe, each with its own strengths.
 Even while the CNBC was operating, some access to foreign facilities was needed for capabilities unavailable in Canada, such as cold or pulsed neutrons.
-A fundamental hindrance to Canadian access has been that all neutron beam facilities are heavily oversubscribed13-a major reason for the partnership with the SNS, which gave Canadians preferred access to a portion of the SNS's beam time.
+A fundamental hindrance to Canadian access has been that all neutron beam facilities are heavily oversubscribed15-a major reason for the partnership with the SNS, which gave Canadians preferred access to a portion of the SNS's beam time.
 Oversubscriptions have recently been made worse by closures of facilities and user programs in Europe and the US, as well as in Canada.
-Most facilities outside the US restrict access in order to favour countries that help pay for their operations.
-The Institut Laue-Langevin in France (ILL)-the world's brightest reactor neutron source-does not accept proposals in their beam time competitions unless two-thirds of the scientific team is from paying countries.
+Most facilities outside the U.S. do not accept beam time proposals unless at least two-thirds of the applicant team are from countries that fund the facility.
 The European Spallation Source will have similar requirements when it opens.
-Some facilities, particularly in the US, have accepted Canadian scientists on an informal quid pro quo exchange of access to neutron facilities.14 Now, having lost the CNBC, there is no longer a basis for such an exchange, although Canadians have remained welcome so far; in the last two years, Canadian users have accessed facilities in the US for 80% of their beam time.15 Facilities outside the USA continue to welcome Canadians within the limits of their policies to prefer
+Further, the Institut Laue-Langevin in France (ILL)-the world's brightest reactor neutron source-recently adopted a more restrictive policy and now requires all the applicants to be from member countries.
+For Canadians, the ILL was the most soughtafter facility outside North America.16 Some facilities, particularly in the US, have accepted Canadian scientists on an informal quid pro quo exchange of access to neutron facilities.17 Now, having lost the CNBC, there is no longer a basis for such an exchange, although Canadians have remained welcome so far; in 2019 and 2020, Canadian users accessed facilities in the US for 80% of their beam time.18 Other facilities welcome Canadians within the limits of their policies to prefer paying countries.